U.S. Route 7 in Connecticut: History

-Early planning of the Interstate Highway System in the late 1940s and early 1950s envisioned an Interstate route (I-89) paralleling US 7 from Norwalk Connecticut to the Canadian border north of Burlington, Vermont.
+Early planning of the Interstate Highway System in the late 1940s and early 1950s envisioned an Interstate route (I-89) paralleling US 7 from Norwalk, Connecticut to the Canada–United States border north of Burlington, Vermont.
 Connecticut's portion of this freeway was to have paralleled US 7 from Norwalk to Danbury, then follow I-84 around Danbury before branching off to the north and paralleling US 7 and US 202 to New Milford.
 North of New Milford, the proposed freeway would have continued northward paralleling US 7 through the remainder of Connecticut and into Massachusetts.
-Of the proposed freeway plan, the section from I-95 to Grist Mill Road in Norwalk, and the segment from Sleepy Hollow Road in Danbury to US 202 at the Brookfield–New Milford town line were built.
+Of the proposed freeway plan, the section from I-95 to Grist Mill Road in Norwalk, and the segment from Miry Brook Road in Danbury to US 202 at the Brookfield–New Milford town line were built.
 Construction on the initial freeway segments in Norwalk began in 1969 and in Danbury and Brookfield in 1970, but lawsuits brought on by residents within the highway's path and environmental groups halted construction north of Route 123 in 1972.
-With an approved environmental impact statement, construction resumed in 1986 between Route 123 and Grist Mill Road in Norwalk and from I-84 to Sleepy Hollow Road in Danbury.
+With an approved environmental impact statement, construction resumed in 1986 between Route 123 and Grist Mill Road in Norwalk and from I-84 to Miry Brook Road in Danbury.
 The Danbury section opened in 1987, while the extension of the US 7 freeway to Grist Mill Road opened in 1992.
 Lack of funding and continued opposition to the freeway has prevented construction of the remainder of the proposed highway between Grist Mill Road and Danbury.
-Instead, from 2003 to 2008, the existing US 7 was widened from two to four lanes from Grist Mill Road to Wolfpit Road in Wilton and from the Route 35 intersection in Ridgefield to the freeway terminus at Sleepy Hollow Road in Danbury.
+Instead, from 2003 to 2008, the existing US 7 was widened from two to four lanes from Grist Mill Road to Wolfpit Road in Wilton and from the Route 35 intersection in Ridgefield to the freeway terminus at Miry Brook Road in Danbury.
 The Connecticut Department of Transportation (CTDOT) has stated its intent to eventually extend the southern section of the US 7 freeway from Grist Mill Road in Norwalk to Route 33 in Wilton (approximately 3 mi), but no timetable or funding source has been defined for this project.

 Construction on the section between I-84 and exit 12 began in 1974 and was completed in 1976.
-The Brookfield bypass segment between exit 12 and the current expressway terminus opened in November 2009, after two years of construction.
+The Brookfield bypass segment between exit 12 and the current freeway terminus opened in November 2009, after two years of construction.
 The former US 7 route through Brookfield is now signed solely as US 202.